iqiac/MLOpsLearning/README.md

 In particular, a small dog image dataset with given ground-truth masks is used here.
 The masks are binary masks that label each pixel depending on whether it belongs to the dog or not.
 The U-Net is trained on the small dataset and applied to predict such masks on 10 new dog pictures.
-There are good as well as bad results after only a low number of training epochs:
+There are good as well as bad results (depending on the "complexity" of the image) after only a low number of training epochs:

 ![Good prediction](images/good_prediction.png)
 ![Bad prediction](images/bad_prediction.png)

 This showcases how a deep learning project can be modularly structured without Jupyter notebooks, making it command-line friendly, e.g. when working on a remote server is required.
+It also shows familiarity with the deep learning framework [PyTorch](https://pytorch.org/), using its modules to build the datasets, model and training pipeline.

+Here are the core modules:
 - `Unet/config/config.json`: Central configuration file for the whole pipeline.
 - `Unet/src`: Contains all the Python modules
     - `dataset.py`: Implements dataset used during training and inference.